-Be guided by your Practice Assessor, the assessment is applicable to all Fields of Practice and can be applied flexibly.
-For example,
+Placements occur in a range of environments.
+Be guided by your practice assessor, the assessments are applicable to all fields of practice and can be applied flexibly.
+For example, Part 1:

 - Mental Health supporting someone to have an IM injection, supporting someone living with dementia - Adult Providing personal care, providing wound care - Child and Young Persons Supporting parents to manage a medication regime, caring for a child in hospital or in the school setting, contributing to a baby clinic